mrakgr/The-Spiral-Language/readme.md

                 } (Struct.map primal i)
 ```

-The brilliant part of this is how instead of creating a separate `seq_broadcast` in order to replicate the biases, they are instead indexed directly in scope and passed to `fwd`.
+The brilliant part of this is how instead of creating a separate `seq_broadcast` in order to replicate the biases, they are instead captured in lexical scope and passed to `fwd`.
 What the above does is maps the input, and then passes it to layer norm and then relu.

 The backward step is more involved, but fairly similar to the standard layer norm.